 - Cédille (ç): Press Option c.
 (You do not need to press C an additional time afterward).

 As you master the five French accent marks, be sure you have help along the way.
-Experienced French teachers will know how to explain the intricacies of the language, and catch the common mistakes that many students make.
+Turn to French lessons to further your language skills.
+No matter if you are a beginner or a more advanced student, experienced French teachers will know how to explain the intricacies of the language, and catch the common mistakes that many students make.